idodov/pixoo64-media-album-art/README.md

 1. **Log in to Discogs**: Go to the [Discogs website](https://www.discogs.com/) and log in with your account.

 2. **Create a Personal Key**: Navigate to the [Discogs API documentation](https://www.discogs.com/developers/) and follow the instructions to create a new personal key.
 You don't need to create application.
+3. Copy the value and store it on `apps.yaml` file under `discogs`.

 ## Guide to help you get your Last.fm API key: